Director: Jason Rutherford

 The movie’s hook is its shoutouts to Los Angeles landmarks, particularly arthouse theaters known for midnight movies and retro screenings.
 That means plenty of roles for the folks associated with these places, which makes for terrific in-jokes and winking favors for the small cabal of friends and family in the know about who these people are.
 For the other 99.99% of the audience, it makes for eye-coveringly awful acting.

 The most tolerable scene features Joe Pilato of “Day of the Dead” fame.
 Anyone familiar with Pilato’s personality, either through previous roles, interviews, or convention appearances, will get a kick out of his scene-stealing turn in “Shhhh.”
-For some reason, Pilato’s name is missing from both the front and end credits on the cut screened.
+For some reason, Pilato’s name is missing from both the front and end credits on the cut screened (NOTE: Pilato's credit was added for the 2018 VOD release).
 I have no idea what the reason for this is, but whatever the explanation, it makes for a nice segue.

 A short anecdote summarizes everything there is to know about “Shhhh.”
 Over thirty hands went up in the air in the Egyptian’s 100-seat Spielberg Theater when the question came of who was part of the cast or crew.
 It turned out that I had been sitting next to one of the actors throughout the duration.